chaifuling/vue-tresjs-fiber/README.md

-is a React renderer for threejs.
+is a vue renderer for threejs.